gemoc/gemoc.github.io/modeling4Industry4.0/index.md

 # 2018 Mapping Study Update

 We updated the study to include results until March 2018.
-For this update, we considered 294 additional publications out of which 131 were included in the mapping study.
+For this update, we investigated 813 additional publications out of which 131 were included in the mapping study.
 Below you find the updated data sets:

-- a list of the [total 2300 investigated publications](./data/2018-corpus.xlsx) and
+- a list of the [total 2279 investigated publications](./data/2018-corpus.xlsx) and
 - a [sanitized list of the total 353 included publications](./data/2018-included.xlsx).